This posts describes a mental model I use for thinking about the different attributes of a software system, both its features and its qualities.

 In this mental model, quality refers to the internal design of the system.
 How well a software solution is made determines how easily it can be changed, debugged, tested, deployed, and so on.

-While the features of a software system are important to the business people, its internal quality attributes – everything below the line – are primarily of concern to the people who develop, maintain and operate it, the technical people.
+While the features of a software system are important to the business people, its internal quality attributes – the bottom row in the diagram – are primarily of concern to the people who develop, maintain, and operate it – the technical people.

 Quality is a much more subjective matter.
 It is not a binary property, like correctness.
 A software system can be made to a higher or lower quality, but it is never possible to say whether the design is "correct" or "incorrect".